microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Overview
 This capability leverages the capabilities of a large language model (LLM) to generate responses in an ungrounded manner, without relying on external data sources or retrieval-augmented generation techniques.
 This approach allows for open-ended and creative generation, making it suitable for tasks such as ideation, brainstorming, and exploring hypothetical scenarios.

 As users may ask questions in the ungrounded experience, ungrounded responses are not grounded in specific factual data and should be evaluated critically, especially in domains where accuracy and verifiability are paramount.
-Ungrounded responses will NOT have citations avaiable for verification.
+Ungrounded responses will NOT have citations available for verification.

 The system differentiates the ungrounded answers from the other answers provided by the system via visual cues and system messages presented to the end user.
 If modifying the user experience, care should be taken to ensure that end users can easily distinguish that the answer is ungrounded.